-- Research the school districts and other employers through their websites.
-Learn about their mission statement and goals, teaching philosophies, unique programs, and annual reports.
-Download any applications to complete and have them ready for the fair. - Polish up your résumé and pack an appropriate amount of copies (at least 2 per employer).
+- Refer to Fairs/Events on the NMHU Career Services webpage, www.nmhu.edu/careervices to obtain an updated list of participating schools and agencies (available by March 23) determine which ones you are most interested.
+Research these organizations through their websites.
+Download any applications to complete and have them ready for the fair. - Polish up your résumé and make an appropriate amount of copies (at least 2 per employer).
 Place copies in an organizer/padfolio along with a pen and paper for taking any notes during the event. - Prepare and practice your 1-2 minute "commercial" to pitch to employers that is, Introduce yourself, demonstrate your knowledge of the school, its mission and goals, express why you are interested in that school, relate your background to what you may know about the employer's needs. - Anticipate and rehearse your responses to potential interview questions. - Plan to dress professionally dress for the interview, not the job.
 Avoid trendy clothing, accessories & hairstyles.
-Be neat and clean. - Prepare some questions to ask the recruiters/interviewers, such as: - What are you most proud of about your school? - What are the key skills and teacher qualities most desirable by your school? - What are your schools goals for last year?
-How about in the next 5 years? - Does your school offer a mentoring program for new teachers? - o How do teachers collaborate in your school?
+Be neat and clean. - Prepare some questions to ask the recruiters/interviewers, such as: - O What are you most proud of about your school? - What are the key skills and teacher qualities most desirable by your school? - What are your school's goals for this year?
+How about in the next 5 years? - Does your school offer a mentoring program for new teachers? - How do teachers collaborate in your school?

-Note:

-Don't ask any questions that can be easily found on the school's website.

-Do not ask about salary or benefits at this point, unless the employer brings this topic up.
+Note: Don't ask any questions that can be easily found on the school's website.Do not ask about salary or benefits at this point, unless the employer brings this topic up.